nadigerdivya/Interview_Questions/README.md

 7. How do you check code quality?
 8. What is minification?
 What is minified version?
 Why it is required?
 How it is minified?
 9. Rate yourself for React out of 10?
+10. What is the difference between Rest API and GraphQL?

 Javascript